mitranim/wordplay/readme.md

 untelligence (opposite of intelligence) © LJ

-bottlefield (a field of bottles formed as an aftermath of heavy drinking, usually left behind by gopniks) © LR
+bottlefield (a field of bottles formed as an aftermath of heavy drinking, usually left behind by gopniks) © VA

 deadly simple © M